kvadratimon/Neolant-test/README.md

 # List of places

-Develop a web application that allows you to keep a list of places you need to visit.
+Development a web application that allows to keep a list of places need to visit.

 # UI: